SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 with VSCode and make use of it's components.

-The embedded app will first import the API class used to communicate with gitlab and instantiate an object.
-It will stand by until it receives a message from the parent context informing it of the API token for authentication with gitlab and additional information, such as whether the context to be loaded belongs to a wiki or a snippet, and the ID of the object to be loaded.
+The embedded app will first import the API class used to communicate with GitLab and instantiate an object.
+It will stand by until it receives a message from the parent context informing it of the API token for authentication with GitLab and additional information, such as whether the context to be loaded belongs to a wiki or a snippet, and the ID of the object to be loaded.
-After receiving the aforementioned information, the embedded app will start querying gitlab for the information needed to model the HTML document around.
+After receiving the aforementioned information, the embedded app will start querying GitLab for the information needed to model the HTML document around.
 After the HTML document is ready, the result will be injected via Javascript into the uppermost parent container, the `div` element with the id `app`.